-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities and the major fund information of the Community Facilities District No. 09-1 of the Irvine Unified School District (the Community Facilities District) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Community Facilities District's basic financial statements and have issued our report thereon dated December 13, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities and the major funds of the Community Facilities District No. 09-1 of the Irvine Unified School District (the Community Facilities District), as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Community Facilities District's basic financial statements and have issued our report thereon dated February 10, 2025.